equipacloud4/TO-DO-app/README.md

        The APP will be available on http://localhost:3000/

 To run your APP on docker containers:
- - Through the docker-compose file all 3 containers will be created and inicialized.
-All you have to do is run the comand:
+ - Through the docker-compose file, all 3 containers will be created and inicialized.
+All you have to do is run this comand in your project directory:
    - docker-compose up -d --build

        Access the APP through http://localhost:4200/